 From 1933-42 three million volunteer enrolees signed up to live in rural camps and carry out emergency conservation work.
 This was part of Roosevelt’s New Deal.The economic depression had created high unemployment levels especially in the young.
 America was suffering from vast areas of environmental degradation in the form of soil erosion, and flooding caused by intensive farming methods and deforestation.
 During the 9 years over one billion trees were planted as well as a whole range of practical land based environmental work.

 The lesson to be applied from the CCC related to the practical response to a massive social, economic and environmental problem.
 It took young people out of the cities and trained them for sustainable skills.It became the social movement of the day, a place for any young person to be. to cooperate and work together.
-Climate and Community would like to build on networks in the community so that we can start facilitating climate and community conservation camps for young people on public land.
+Climate and Community would like to build on networks in the community so that we can start facilitating climate conservation camps for young people on public land.

 Sarvodaya Village Project